How to Value a Domain Name OR How to Appraise a Domain Name

 Now, the most important thing is, what we can do to improve the domain value is the same as what you do to improve your website’s value right now before you sell the domain.
 It is compulsory, get more customers visiting your website.
 The more popular your site is, the more valuable the domain will become.

 Definitely, if users or customers are eligible to find the website in search (Google, Bing, and Yahoo) there will be more visitors so, improve website’s SEO.
-For search engine optimization (SEO) you can find a different solution like, on page and off page SEO.
+For search engine optimization (SEO) you can find a different solution like on-page and off-page SEO.
 Increase the content as well, the more content you have on your website the more pages there are for people to visit.
-Now a days, social media is one of the powerful source to get more traffic on your website.
-Write more and more blog or article, for this purpose find the guest blogging websites and spread your thoughts or products around the world but one thing you should keep in mind, it’s important that your words are easily understandable.
+Nowadays, social media is one of the powerful sources to get more traffic to your website.
+Write more and more blog or article, for this purpose, find the guest blogging websites and spread your thoughts or products around the world but one thing you should keep in mind, it’s important that your words are easily understandable.

 If you are looking for a fixed formula to calculate exactly what your domain is worth then, unfortunately, you are out of luck.
 Appraisal services can agitate out a number based on a complex set of criteria, but there is much more to domain names than algorithms and search rankings.
 A domain exists in the wider context of the online and offline worlds and all of their complexities and refinement will play a part in how much interest there will be in your domain.

 Wondering how to value domain names?

 There are a couple of rules about what makes a domain more valuable.
 Most people who are looking to buy a domain want to buy one that is already successful and most people on the web define success on page views and customers.
 To calculate your domain’s value, you eventually need to understand who your prospective customer is;

 2- Is website important for their business?